Command line parameters

 M "Macro" A(,,) some string,,1,,55.5

-Alternatively, can be single parameter in quotes.
-It can be a macro or a file.
+Or whole command line can be a macro or a file.
 If the file is not .qml, adds it as file link and opens in QM (QM 2.3.0).
 Special folders are not supported.
-File paths without spaces can be not in quotes.
 Can be several paths separated by spaces.
 Examples:

 "Macro10"